-The following 6 brands are reviewed here, listed as per their retail prices (in ascending order): Layla, Mosaic, BlanQuil, Puffy, MOLECULE and PlushBeds.
+The following 5 major brands are reviewed here, listed as per their retail prices (in ascending order): Layla, Mosaic, BlanQuil, Puffy, and PlushBeds.
 You’ll also find below our comprehensive Buyers Guide for Weighted Blankets.

 How to Shop for a Weighted Blanket: Buyers Guide

 Weighted blankets are on average heavier than standard duvets, comforters and quilts, and normally weigh from 5 up to 25 pounds.
 These blankets promote the production of happiness hormones that can have a relaxing effect on the nervous system.
 They also help improve sleep quality because they facilitate the production of melatonin, a natural hormone that is known to control your sleep cycle.

 A few weighted blankets come in the market with several weights to accommodate individuals with different preferences, while others can be folded in order to distribute different amounts of weight.
 Prices vary between $100 and $300.